You have modest goals- take a CAD file and get your mill to cut it. You don't want to become an expert on CAM software- you want parts today.

 MeshCAM has been designed from the start to support HUGE 3D files.
 Huge in physical size and huge in file size.

-There are users making boats and large museum exhibits in MeshCAM with no trouble.
+Users are making boats and large museum exhibits in MeshCAM with no trouble.

-There are also jewelers and engineers making incredibly detailed parts with file that contain millions of polygons with great results.
+Jewelers and engineers are making incredibly detailed parts with files that contain millions of polygons with great results.

-The key to this is that MeshCAM supports 64 bit CPUs so that it can use as much memory as your PC can hold.
+The key to this is MeshCAM's 64-bit support, which allows MeshCAM to use as much memory as your PC can hold.
 You're not limited to 2GB of RAM like the older 32-bit Windows- MeshCAM can use it all.